2020 was a year that saw massive changes for businesses all over the world.

 Besides recruitment, Big Data can also revolutionize employee performance reviews and staff engagement.
 Hence making Big Data essential for upskilling HR professionals.

 But this is merely scratching the surface of what AI can truly do.

 If HR professionals want to truly enact change, then they will need to master the concepts of AI.
 Automation is one area that is particularly exciting as it can free them up from laborious, repetitive tasks.

 Thus letting HR professionals shift their role from the tactical to the strategic.
 Also, with digitalization on the rise, mastering AI will open up more opportunities for continuous improvement.
 Upskilling HR professionals in this area might be effective in bridging the right talent skillsets.

 Love it or hate it, remote working will likely be the new standard for more than one organization.
 Because of this, HR professionals need to change the way that they communicate with their colleagues and employees.

 Rather than relying on email, HR professionals may want to switch over to videos instead.
 Besides being more effective, videos allow for clearer briefings and appear more genuine.

 All of which are vital for keeping employee morale up and setting the standard for company-wide communications.

-This is why skills like video editing, presentation, and a familiarity of video capture software will all be vital in the days to come.
+This is why skills like video editing, presentation, and familiarity with video capture software will all be vital in the days to come.